 FREEDOM OF LODDON AWARD

-The Parish Council presents an annual award; ‘The Freedom of Loddon’ to someone nominated by the public who has made a notable contribution to the community of Loddon, usually presented at the September or October Parish Meeting.
+The Parish Council presents an annual award; ‘The Freedom of Loddon’ to someone nominated by the public who has made a notable contribution to the community of Loddon, usually presented at the September or October Parish Meeting or the summer fete.